 - What follows staff cuts?
 Declining service levels.
 And, that's not just defined by how long it takes to answer the phone to call you back.

 - Cost reductions in the operations will also likely mean a decrease in staff who are charged with maintaining the security and integrity of the system.
-That's when your financial institution could find itself at a heightened risk.
+That's when your own organization could find itself at a heightened risk.

 - You'll likely also find a significant reduction in spending on product development.
 Will the software that you are using become a legacy product that will be sunsetted?
 This could result in bugs, unresolved issues, long waiting periods, downtimes and more.

 If your vendor acquires another vendor, funds may be going towards the acquisitions to maximize their profits, which can ultimately be at the expense of developmental budgets.
 This can mean delayed software enhancements (often needed by organizations to keep up with changing regulations), or as mentioned above, lead to security issues like bugs, unresolved issues and delayed patches.

 3. Integration Challenges